Email for business

 How to be safe when using email

 Malicious emails sometimes use a technique called ‘social engineering’ for their success.
 Social engineering is a way of manipulating people using misinformation.
-They use tricks to lower your natural defences against deception, for example by pretending to be from someone you trust, or by making a highly attractive offer.

 Note: Social networking sites typically allow you to choose who has access to see your personal details.
 Consider hiding your email account or changing the settings so that only people that you trust are able to see your details.